 The legislation (PDF) was passed in a special emergency session on March 23rd.
 Legislators had to act fast, they explained, to override a new human rights law passed by the city of Charlotte which would have gone into effect on April 1st.
 Charlotte’s new law included gender identity and gender expression, and, significantly, removed a sex-based exemption from their existing human rights law.
 Previously, the prohibition against sex discrimination would not apply to restrooms, showers, bathrooms and similar facilities.
 By removing that section and explicitly including gender identity, Charlotte legislators signaled that access to sex-segregated facilities would be based on gender identity.
 Another senator described the urgency thus: “Lawmakers were forced to come back to session to address the serious safety concerns created by the dangerous [Charlotte] ordinance…which…created a loophole that any man with nefarious motives could use to prey on women and young children.”
 That there have been no documented cases of transgender people assaulting women or molesting children in bathrooms did not matter to the legislators.

 Five days after the bill became law, the American Civil Liberties Union and Lambda Legal Defense and Education Fund filed suit against it, arguing that the law violated the “constitutional and statutory rights to equal protection, liberty, dignity, autonomy and privacy” of LGBT people in the state.
 (The law also invalidated protections from discrimination based on sexual orientation.)
-The lawsuit’s plaintiffs include two transgender men who both have birth certificates designating them as female.
+In the original filing, the lawsuit’s plaintiffs include two transgender men who both have birth certificates designating them as female.
 By choosing to feature to transgender men, the lawsuit shows that it’s the legislators who have created a situation in which men will use women’s bathrooms, not the Charlotte ordinance.
 (The quotes from the legislators can be found in the lawsuit.)

 I understand the strategy: pointing out the unanticipated effects of using “biological sex” as the proxy for gender.
 Both the transgender men plaintiffs are taking masculinizing hormones.
 And their secondary sex characteristics (such hair growth on the face, hair loss on the head, musculature, voice) are going to make them seem very out of place in a women’s room.